jamesbeith/jamesbeith.co.uk/content/til/2024-05-02/how-to-create-a-django-model-index-with-an-upper-case-empty-string-condition.md

         ]
 ```

-As `name` could be blank, I can improve the index by adding the following condition to only index rows where the name is not blank.
+As `name` could be blank, I can improve the index by adding the following condition to only index rows where the name isn’t blank.

 ```python
 from django.db import models